cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 consists of the encoded `request` and `response` messages exchanged during the OPRF computation and credential fetch flow.

-Also, authenticated key-exchange protocols generate keys that need to be uniquely and verifiably bound to a pair of identities.
+Also, AKE protocols generate keys that need to be uniquely and verifiably bound to a pair of identities.
 In the case of OPAQUE, those identities correspond to idU and idS.
 Thus, it is essential for the parties to agree on such identities, including an agreed bit representation of these identities as needed.